avabellaw/shark-quiz/readme.md

 I spent a lot of time trying to debug why the questions variable from questions.js was an empty array.
 I found the solution to be that I needed to use "module.exports = questions" instead of "module.exports = {questions}".

 Event listeners don't work in Jest unless they're added after the page is loaded.
 I fixed this by moving the event listeners over to init().
+I should've done this originally anyway.
-At first, I thought it had to do with JQuery and therefore I tried adding the event listeners using vanilla js.
+At first, I thought the event listeners not working had to do with JQuery, thus I tried adding the event listeners using vanilla js.
 This gave an error through Jest saying that the element doesn't exist yet which is what prompted me to move the code into the "init()" function.
 When I switched back to using JQuery, this worked.
 Had I followed the red-green-refractor approach earlier, I would have noticed this sooner as the timeout I was using was making the test always pass.

 Here you can see all my tests and that they've passed: